morrisanimalfoundation/grGWAS/docs/ext_docs/health_concerns.md

 ## Health Concerns in Golden Retrievers: A Literature Review

-Golden Retrievers are one of the most popular breeds in the world, known for their friendly demeanor and beautiful golden coats.
-However, as with any breed, they are prone to specific health problems.
+Golden Retrievers are one of the most popular breeds in the world.
+However, like many pure-bred dogs, golden retrievers are prone to breed specific and non-beed specific health problems.
 This review aims to summarize some of the most prevalent health concerns in Golden Retrievers.

-**A) Breed-specific:**
+**A) Breed specific:**

 1. **Hip Dysplasia**:
    A common concern in many larger dog breeds, hip dysplasia is an abnormal formation of the hip socket.
 Over time, this can lead to arthritis and pain. <br>